node-machine/rttc/README.md

 ## Methods

-This package exposes a number of different utility methods.
-If you're interested in using any of these directly, we highly recommend you consider looking at [machinepack-rttc](http://node-machine.org/machinepack-rttc), which provides a higher-level abstraction with better documentation.

-> The low-level reference below assumes you are willing/able to dig into the source code of this module for more information.
-So continue at your own risk!
+This package exposes a number of different methods, some of which are much more likely to be relevant than others for your everyday development needs.
+The methods in this reference documentation are listed roughly in descending order of familiarity, starting with the most commonly-used and ending with the more bizarre.

 ### Validation